Dornbirn: Transport

-Dornbirn's railway station is an important stop for all trains between western and eastern Austria.
+There are four railway stations in the municipality of Dornbirn: Dornbirn, Dornbirn-Schoren, Hatlerdorf and Haselstauden, all situated on the Vorarlberg railway line of ÖBB.
+Dornbirn railway station is an important stop for trains between western and eastern Austria.

-A small airport is located at nearby Hohenems.
+Hohenems-Dornbirn Airfield, a small airport, is located at nearby Hohenems.
+The nearest passenger airports are St. Gallen–Altenrhein Airport, located 27 km north west and Zurich Airport, located 125 km west of Dornbirn.

 Education

 Educational institutions in Dornbirn include the Vorarlberg University of Applied Sciences, two general education secondary schools, and a higher technical vocational college (Höhere Technische Lehranstalt).

 The Vorarlberg University of Applied Sciences (German: Fachhochschule Vorarlberg) was originally founded as a school for technology in 1989.
 It achieved the status of an officially recognized university in 1999.
 It currently offers bachelor's and master's degrees in the fields of Business, Engineering & Technology, Design, and Social Work.

 Sports

 Among the most important sports institutions in Dornbirn is the RHC Dornbirn, one of the most powerful Austrian Rink Hockey teams.
 In 2010 it hosted the 2010 Rink Hockey Men's B World Championship.

 The Baseball & Softball Club Dornbirn was founded in 1990, and has won the Austrian national title twice.
 BSC Dornbirn consists of one youth team, two men's teams, and two women's teams.

 Dornbirn hosted the World Gymnaestrada event in 2007 and 2019.